gbroques/fun-with-named-pipes/README.md

-# Fun With Named Pipes
+# Fun with Named Pipes
 A programming exercise with named pipes.
 See `proj3.pdf` for the project description.

 ## How To Run